Deisss/jersey-doc-generator/README.md

   * The system will generate a .jar file of your project if you are using it from *.class
     * for this reason, jar executable (from JDK) should be OK from command line (type jar in command line to check)
     * this program should be authorize to write on tmp folder (see --help to change that folder)
+  * The system is not able to found missing jar/class for you, you must provide path to load with -d...
   * If there is too many sub resource (include inside include inside include...) the system may raise a StackOverflowError

 Except the -c problem, all of them should almost never be a problem.